 Node Titles

-Understanding how titles work at Sefaria, for books, sections of books, and how they work together in building text citations.
+Learn how node titles work at Sefaria for books and sections of books, and how they work together in building text citations.

 There are three potential ways a title can be built:

-This article will explain each of these types of titles, as well as when they are used, but first, let's look at some background.
+This article explains each of these title types and when they are used.
+First, let's look at some background.

-The full title of any node is built up from the title of all of its parents, in order.
+The full title of any node is built from the titles of all its parents, in order.
 Looking at our example book from The Structure of a Complex Text, the normalized full title of the Introduction section would be "Sample Book, Introduction".
 A reference to that part of the book would use that title.
-As trees get deep and the number of alternate titles grows, and also considering that node names can be separated by a space or a comma and space, there is a combinatorial expansion of the number of titles for a node.
+As trees get deeper and the number of alternate titles grows, and considering that node names can be separated by a space or a comma and space, the number of titles for a node can expand combinatorially.

 "schema" : {